hexbatch/apple-core/core-docs/step-5-types/type-overview.md

 # Attributes

-Attributes can be added to the type, so that they are readable in the element:
+Attributes can be added to the type, so that they are used in the element:

 * attribues can be live, in which case they are readable and writable on the element.
 Each element can have a different value for same attribute
 * or they can be static and the same values are in each element.
 Then the same attribute state is shared in all the elements.